Cause and Effect Essay Guide

 Establishing effects

-If your cause-and-effect essay has one cause and several ramifications, start with jotting down all the effects that pop up in your head.
+If your cause and effect essay has one cause and several ramifications, start with jotting down all the effects that pop up in your head.
 Building a list of such outcomes will allow you to direct your research and find the information you might have missed when generating thoughts.
 Asking the following questions might come in handy:

 • What are the effects?